10 Best Lord of the Rings Board Games 2024

 • Asymmetric wargame with two, very well-balanced sides.

-• Very thematic, it feels just like reading the Hobbit book.
+• Highly thematic, it feels just like reading the Hobbit book.

 • Even though it’s a long game, the gameplay is fast and flowing.